dataform-co/dataform/content/docs/examples/stackoverflow-bigquery.md

 ---
 title: Stackoverflow data on BigQuery
-subtitle: A simple project turning Stackoverflow public raw data into reporting tables
+subtitle: A simple project turning Stackoverflow public raw data into reporting tables in a BigQuery data warehouse
 priority: 0
 ---